 Passive solar heating works.
 Check this out, too.
 I recall a blog poster describing framed boxes with black tar paper (black asphalt roofing paper) inside and plexiglass on the face being mounted on the south walls of cottages on the East Coast.
 Vents were cut through the top and bottom of the cottage walls to allow air flow from the thermal box into the cottage.

-Stay Warm in a Nighttime Power Outage
+Staying Warm in a Nighttime Power Outage

-If power goes out and your furnace shuts down on a cold night, act quickly to retain as much heat as you can.
+If the power goes out and your furnace shuts down on a cold night, act quickly to retain as much heat as you can.
 Insulate and isolate.
 These actions could include:

-- Close all window coverings. (drapes, blinds, shades, etc.)
+- Close all window coverings (drapes, blinds, shades, etc.).

 - Shut doors to all rooms that are not being used or needed.